General Information

 Instructor Bio

 Daniel Trefler is the Chair in Competitiveness and Prosperity at the Rotman School of Management.
-His research have been recognized with numerous distinctions such as the 2016 Killam Prize in Social Sciences (Canada’s ‘Nobel Prize’) and the 2021 Bank of Canada Fellowship Award.
+His research has been recognized with numerous distinctions such as the 2016 Killam Prize in Social Sciences (Canada’s ‘Nobel Prize’) and the 2021 Bank of Canada Fellowship Award.
 He has given invited public lectures from Boston to Beijing and his work has been cited by the Nobel Committee, the World Trade Organization (WTO), New York Times, Newsweek, Wall Street Journal, and The Economist.
 Currently, he is working with Global Affairs Canada and the WTO on adapting international trade law to deal with the rise of China.
 He is also an expert on AI and recently has been studying the implications of AI for the international mobile app ecosystem.

 Target Audience